docpad/docpad-plugin-paged/README.md

 You can customise the URL format by setting custom preferences.
 The default configuration is:

-	split: false
+	split: true
 	prefix: ''
-	index: 0
+	index: 1

 The examples below are with the [Clean URLs Plugin](https://github.com/docpad/docpad-plugin-cleanurls) installed to remove the file extensions, but each option also works without it.
 Each option is also compatible with CLean URLs Plugin's static redirection generation.

 ### split

-`split: false`: The url will be one single part

-For normal documents (e.g. archives.html), the generated url pattern will be:

-* /archives
-* /archives.1/
-* /archives.2/
-* /archives.3/
-* etc...

-For a document named index.html, the generated url pattern will be:

-* /
-* index.1/
-* index.2/
-* index.3/
-* etc...

 `split: true`: The url will be split into multple parts

 For normal documents (e.g. archives.html), the generated url pattern will be:

 * /archives/
-* /archives/1/
 * /archives/2/
 * /archives/3/
+* /archives/4/
 * etc...

 For a document named index.html, the generated url pattern will be:

 * /
-* /1/
 * /2/
 * /3/
+* /4/
 * etc...

-### prefix

-Set `prefix` to add a prefix path to the page numbers.
+`split: false`: The url will be one single part

+For normal documents (e.g. archives.html), the generated url pattern will be:

+* /archives
+* /archives.2/
+* /archives.3/
+* /archives.4/
+* etc...

-For example, after setting `prefix: 'page'`, the generated url pattern will be:
+For a document named index.html, the generated url pattern will be:

-* /archives/
+* /
-* /archives/page/1/
+* index.2/
-* /archives/page/2/
+* index.3/
-* /archives/page/3/
+* index.4/
 * etc...

 ### index